PURPOSE AND OBJECTIVES:

 Dues shall be paid annually by October 1 in U.S. funds.
 The Quarterly will be mailed to paid members only.

-The Oakland County Genealogical Society meets at 7:00 pm on the first Tuesday of the month, October through June (except January), at the St. Andrews Society, 2360 Rochester Ct.,Troy Mi 48083 (Off Rochester Road, just south of Big Beaver).
+The Oakland County Genealogical Society meets at 7:00 pm on the first Tuesday of the month, October through June.
 There is a flat entrance and ample parking.
 Meetings are open to the public and free of charge; all are welcome

 The Society maintains a non-circulating library collection in the Oakland County Research Library, 1200 N. Telegraph Road, Pontiac, Michigan.